 Saudi Arabia is a cosmopolitan place.
 Along with the dry, hot and arid climate and desert make it a unique country, located in Western Asia.
 It is the largest Arabian Peninsula with an area of 830,000 square miles.
 The primary ethnic group is Arab and it is the only country in the world with an absolute monarchy ruled by a king, crown prince and a deputy crown prince.
 Saudi Riyal is the official currency and the official flag consists of white and green colors indicate peace and unity among different nations living in the country.

-If you’re planning on taking a trip to Saudi Arabia, don’t miss these amazing things to do in Riyadh.
+If you’re planning on taking a trip to Saudi Arabia, You can have fun by doing these amazing things in Riyadh.

 Pro-tip: Visit the trek on a bright winter day.
 It is not advisable to visit at night, or during the summer because of the high temperatures.